Our NSW branch focuses on Community Participation, Art Therapy, Transport and Domestic Cleaning.

 Jodie herself is a mum of two young girls.
 When she’s not overseeing the policies and procedures at HandyBelles HQ, she can be found in front of the easel painting portraits in oil.
 She has a passion for all things artistic.
 She is also a keen calligrapher and a conducts The Cobbitty Community Choir every Wednesday night.
 Every year Jodie and her Choir perform at ‘Opera in the Barn’ at Denbigh, a yearly charity concert Jodie inaugurated in 2018 to raise funds for local Macarthur-based charities.

-Susan has been the owner of a family business for over 30 years, managing staff and customer service.
+Susan has been the owner of a family business for over 30 years, managing both staff and customer service.

 Manager of Hume Office - 0414 612 919